“Cast iron makes for an amazing grill grate…simply throw the ManGrates on and await the best-looking steaks of your life.”

 ManGrates can be transferred to any grill you may ever own, and are modular: you can add or subtract the number of grates you place side-by-side depending upon the size of your grilling surface.

 Each ManGrate measures 15″ long x 4 1/4″ wide x 1 3/8″ high.
 A pair of ManGrates covers 15″ x 8 1/2.”
 For visual examples of how many grates you may need, check out the “How Many Grates to Order” tab on our Customer Service page.

 VERY IMPORTANT: Each ManGrate weighs 8 pounds.
 Before purchasing any quantity of grates, please consult your grill manufacturer’s guide to determine the maximum weight your grill can handle—both the original grill grates’ capacity (which may be a thin metal) as well as the legs—if applicable—of the grill.
 Please also account for the weight of the meat/foods you will be grilling.
 And speaking of weight, please use care when you pick up ManGrates (workout video to come at some point…haha).
 Seriously, though.
-If you need to move them to adjust your charcoal or to bring to your RV, they are heavy.
+If you need to move them to adjust your charcoal or to load onto your RV, they are heavy.

 The ManGrate brush has been specifically designed to use with the ManGrates.
 The long and rigid stainless steel bristles reach down to clean the cast iron Grates more efficiently than a typical store-bought brush.

 VERY IMPORTANT: As with any wood and metal-bristled tool, heat, moisture, age and exposure to the elements can affect the brush—wood can expand, metal can rust.
 Store the brush in a climate-controlled area if possible.
 Before every use, inspect your brush for rust or loose bristles.
 The ManGrate brush should be replaced every year to ensure optimal use.